amineAUPEC/jetops.lab.blog/_posts/2025-01-09-teams-automatic-laver-attender.md

 ## teams meeting automatic leaver (inspired)
-1. get connected to the teams web meeting them enable bookmarklet
+1. solution N°1 : get connected to the teams web meeting them enable bookmarklet
 1. a timer is triggered after 5 mins
 1. once the participants number is equal to 2
 1. the javascript bookmarklet will automatically leave by clicking the red quit button